wdkq2/slide_explainer_app_advanced/README.md

   ``pdf_processor.py``.
 This may be necessary to fine‑tune the behaviour for different types of slides.
-* **Duplicate slides:** Pages flagged as duplicates will have the summary of their canonical page followed by ``(중복 슬라이드)`` in the final document.
+* **Duplicate slides:** Pages flagged as duplicates will have the summary of their canonical page followed by ``(중복 슬라이드)``.

-For additional details about configuring Google and OpenAI authentication, refer to the README in the parent project folder.
+For additional details about configuring OpenAI authentication, refer to the README in the parent project folder.